How Much Does a Deck Cost in Cambridge? 2026 Price Guide

 Height drives:

-If you’re deciding between a low deck and an elevated deck, use this planning guide: /decks/blog.
+If you're deciding between a low deck and an elevated deck, use this planning guide: Low deck vs elevated deck in Ontario.

 2) Stairs (where budgets go to die)